charignon/charignon.github.io/_posts/2016-02-02-changeset-evolution.md

 We can give the user some **commands to access precursors of revisions to compare them or manipulate them**.
 After running the amend, you can easily:

-- Go back to the previous version (without using the revlog)
+- Go back to the previous version (without using the reflog/revlog)
 - Figure out what changes the amend introduced.

+> **The reflog ([git](https://www.git-scm.com/docs/git-reflog) or [mercurial](https://bitbucket.org/facebook/hg-experimental))** is a command to list the successive location of the head of the repository and all its branches or bookmarks.
+It is a list of line with the format: "hashes command" and shows the working copy parent (i.e. current commit) after each command. **It is used to recover from mistakes and go back to a previous state**.

 ### 2. Rebasing with fewer conflicts: